buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 - But what makes awakening good?

 {% include content_blurb.html category="canon" slug="mn3" %}
-- How did the Buddha suggest that we pay him homage?
+- How (and why) did the Buddha suggest that we pay him homage?

 ##### Chapter 2: Confession